NeuJeans: Private Neural Network Inference with Joint Optimization of Convolution and FHE Bootstrapping: Fusing Conv2d with Bootstrapping

+As described in \S\ref{subsection:partialDFT}, conversions between Slot, CinS, and Coefficient encoding are inherent in FHE bootstrapping process.
+Thus, incorporating efficient conv2d in CinS encoding leads to a favorable latency reduction.
+We show that the cost of StoC computation can further be reduced by jointly evaluating CinS conv2d with StoC.

-We further optimize the operational flow by merging conv2d into the later part of StoC, StoC2 ($S_{N/2 \leftarrow \ell}$), to reduce the overall level consumption.
-We first interpret conv2d operations on nested-encoded ciphertexts as if being applied to slot-encoded ciphertexts based on Remark~\ref{remark:slot}.
-We show that the StoC2 matrix $S_{N/2 \leftarrow \ell}$ can be fused with the conv2d kernel matrix ($\mathcal{K}$ in Remark~\ref{remark:matvecmul}) without increasing the amount of computations in terms of the number of HE ops for slot-encoded ciphertexts.
+We optimize the operational flow by merging conv2d into the later part of StoC, StoC2 ($S_{N/2 \leftarrow \ell}$), to reduce the overall level consumption.
+We first interpret conv2d operations on CinS-encoded ciphertexts as if being applied to slot-encoded ciphertexts based on Remark~\ref{remark:slot}.
+We show that the StoC2 matrix $S_{N/2 \leftarrow \ell}$ can be fused with the conv2d kernel matrix ($\mathcal{K}$ in Remark~\ref{remark:matvecmul}) without increasing the amount of computation in terms of the number of HE ops for Slot-encoded ciphertexts.

-\subsubsection{StoC2 matrix}
+\subsection{StoC2 matrix}